Tensor product categorifications and the super Kazhdan-Lusztig conjecture: Introduction

 \section{Introduction}

 In this paper we explain how the uniqueness of tensor product categorifications established by the second two authors in \cite{LW} yields a quick proof of the Kazhdan-Lusztig conjecture for the general linear Lie superalgebra $\mathfrak{gl}_{n|m}(\C)$.
 This conjecture was formulated originally by the first author in \cite{B} and has been proved already by a different method by Cheng, Lam and Wang in \cite{CLW}.
-We then prove the existence of a Koszul graded lift of the analog of the Bernstein-Gelfand-Gelfand category $\mathcal O$ for $\mathfrak{gl}_{n|m}(\C)$, in the spirit of the classic work \cite{BGS}.
+Actually we prove here a substantially stronger result, namely, that the analog of the Bernstein-Gelfand-Gelfand category $\mathcal O$ for $\mathfrak{gl}_{n|m}(\C)$ possesses a Koszul graded lift, in the spirit of the classic work \cite{BGS}.